rocksanen/crypto_smart_contracts/README.md

 # Security Features

-The project incorporates robust security measures to ensure the safe handling of funds and prevent vulnerabilities:
+The project incorporates security measures to ensure the safe handling of funds and prevent vulnerabilities:

     Input Validation:
         Campaigns must have a valid goal.